tannerntannern/ts-mixer/README.md

 ```

 But now TypeScript will complain that `Mixed` doesn't implement `GenClassA` and `GenClassB`
-correctly, because it doesn't consider changes made by the decorator.
+correctly, because it can't see the changes made by the decorator.
 Instead, we can use
 [interface merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces):

 ```typescript